Beyond Direct Generation: A Decomposed Approach to Well-Crafted Screenwriting with LLMs: Methodology

 Notably, the intermediate novel is not a traditional literary novel.
 While a literary novel can describe characters' inner thoughts and use expressions like metaphors, the intermediate novel is specifically designed as a screenplay-oriented descriptive text.
 It serves as a practical guide for visual storytelling, with content constrained to observable actions and audible dialogue rather than abstract thoughts and emotions.
 This design bridges the gap between narrative generation and screenplay formatting.
 For instance, rather than stating a character's inner state as \textit{"He was consumed by regret"}, it describes a performable moment: \textit{"He stared at the cracked photograph, his jaw tight, before slowly closing his eyes"}.

-The first stage, \textbf{Stage 1: Outline-to-Novel Expansion}, trains a model $M_{\theta_1}$ to perform both reasoning and creative generation.
+The first stage \textbf{Outline-to-Novel Expansion} trains a model $M_{\theta_1}$ to perform both reasoning and creative generation.
 Its objective is to learn a mapping from the input brief $X$ to a structured output containing both a CoT analysis $I_c$ and the full novel prose $N$.
 By training the model to first generate a CoT, we encourage it to develop an internal reasoning process that enhances the quality and coherence of the subsequent novel generation.
 To achieve this, we train the model on a high-quality dataset $\mathcal{D}_{novel} = \{(X_i, (I_{c,i}, N_i))\}_{i=1}^{|\mathcal{D}_{novel}|}$.

 Creating such a high-quality dataset is challenging.
 We have access to professionally written screenplays $S$, but not the original high-level briefs $X$ used to create them.
 We therefore develop a hybrid data synthesis strategy illustrated in Figure~\ref{fig:pipeline}, combining the strengths of reverse and forward synthesis to construct our training pairs.
 The input $X$ is created via reverse synthesis to resemble a realistic writer's brief, while the target $N$ is created via forward synthesis to ensure high fidelity and narrative richness.

-The foundation of our synthesis strategy is a high-quality, pre-processed screenplay corpus.
-As shown in the lower-left corner of Figure~\ref{fig:pipeline}, all raw scripts first pass through a standardized cleaning pipeline to ensure data quality and consistency.
-The pipeline includes four main steps: \textbf{1) Script Selection} filters for relevant screenplays, \textbf{2) Format Standardization} unifies diverse writing styles into a single schema, \textbf{3) Scene Structuring} parses scenes into a consistent data format, and \textbf{4) Scene Filtering} removes noisy or irrelevant scenes.
+The foundation of our synthesis strategy is a high-quality, pre-processed screenplay corpus.\footnote{See Appendix~\ref{app:data_pipeline} for detailed preprocessing steps.} As shown in the lower-left corner of Figure~\ref{fig:pipeline}, all raw scripts first pass through a standardized cleaning pipeline to ensure data quality and consistency.
 This resulting curated corpus contains over $200$ series with more than $50000$ scenes, serving as the source material for all subsequent synthesis tasks.

 Based on this clean corpus, we perform the synthesis process in two main steps.